junegunn/jrubysql/README.md

 jrubysql
 ========
-JDBC-backed SQL client for any RDBMS with JDBC driver.
-Only runs on JRuby.
+An SQL client for any JDBC-compliant database.
+Written in JRuby.

 Installation
 ------------